The Brooklyn Historical Society library receives questions every day from all over the world. Here are some the questions we are asked most often.

 Do you have photographs online?
 Do you have a picture of my house?
 Can I get a copy of a photo in your collection?

-A portion of our photography collections are searchable online here and we are constantly adding to this online gallery.
+A portion of our photography collections are searchable online here.
+We are constantly adding to this online gallery.
 The entire photography collection may be searched in our image database at the library.

 We have photographs of many, but not all, properties in Brooklyn.
 You can search for an image of your home using any of the resources described above.
 The New York Municipal Archives photographed every building in the five boroughs over a three year period, from 1939-1941.
 You can request these images on its website.

 High-quality digital reproductions of collection material are available for images in our online gallery as per our fee schedule.
 Please search the online image catalog and submit a request for this service.
 High-quality image reproductions are delivered as digital files; no physical duplicates are available.
-For more information, please go to Photocopies & Reproductions.
+For more information, please see our Rights & Reproductions page.

 How do I suggest someone for an oral history interview?

-To suggest someone for BHS to interview for the Oral History Collection, please email us.
+To suggest someone for BHS to interview for the Oral History Collection, please email [email protected].

 Do you have any tips for conducting an oral history interview?